apache/pekko-http/docs/src/main/paradox/introduction.md

 ## Low-level HTTP server APIs

-The low-level Akka HTTP server APIs allows for handling connections or individual requests by accepting
+The low-level Apache Pekko HTTP server APIs allows for handling connections or individual requests by accepting
 @apidoc[HttpRequest] s and answering them by producing @apidoc[HttpResponse] s.
-This is provided by the `akka-http-core` module, which is included automatically when you depend on `akka-http` but can also be used on its own.
+This is provided by the `pekko-http-core` module, which is included automatically when you depend on `pekko-http` but can also be used on its own.
 APIs for handling such request-responses as function calls and as a @apidoc[Flow[HttpRequest, HttpResponse, \_]] are available.

 Scala